Silfaz/digitalgarden/content/projects/books/books_main.md

 - Children of Time (Adrian Tchaikovsky, audiobook)
 - Flowers for Algernon (Daniel Keyes, audiobook)
 - **A Psalm for the Wild-Built (Becky Chambers)**
-- Hunder Jahre Einsamkeit (Gabriel García Márquez)
+- Hundert Jahre Einsamkeit (Gabriel García Márquez)
 - **[[The Mountain in the Sea]] (Ray Nayler)**
 - Jade City (Fonda Lee)
 - The Birthday of the World and other stories (Ursula K. Le Guin)